How to Recognize Scam Artists

 If someone calls you on the phone:

 - Ask for verification: PUD employees who call customers will know the customer’s name, account number, account balance, and other information.
 If the caller asks YOU to provide these items or gives answers that don’t make sense, it’s probably a scam.
 If you are in doubt, hang up and call our Customer Accounts Department at (503) 397-0590.

-- Don't trust Caller ID: Today's technology makes it possible for scammers to use a fake number on the caller ID.
+- Don’t trust caller ID or recordings: Today’s technology makes it possible for scammers to use use local phone numbers on caller ID, and to copy phone system recordings.
 If you have any doubts about a conversation, hang up and call our Customer Accounts Department at (503) 397-0590.

 - Keep your information safe: Don’t give out any PUD account information, banking information, or credit card information unless you have verified the caller is legitimate.

 - You always have options: We offer several payment options, including local pay stations, paying in the office, paying online or paying over the phone.
 We will never demand that you make a payment only by credit card or prepaid credit card.

 - Please report scam calls: If you receive a suspicious call, write down the phone number from your caller ID and the number you are asked to call with your payment.
 Then, call local police and the PUD to report the incident.

 - Did you have an appointment?
 Are you expecting anyone from the PUD to come to your home?
 PUD employees who work with customers for energy audits, line extensions, or other projects that require home visits will always make appointments.

 - Look at the vehicle: PUD employees drive white vehicles with the PUD logo on the door.

 - Ask to see ID: Our employees always carry PUD photo identification cards.